As a small business owner, you’re likely looking to attract more customers quickly.

 SEO is like giving your business a super-powered push so many people can find it online.

-When your website shows up toward the top of search engine lists, more people will see it and have the opportunity to purchase whatever you’re selling.
+When your website appears at the top of search engine lists, more people will see it and can purchase whatever you’re selling.

 A better kind of customer, who is more likely to spend money, will be attracted to your business from SEO.

-That means even more people will pay attention to your business, which could translate into more profits from your pockets from SEO.
+That means even more people will pay attention to your business, which could translate into more profits from your pockets from your SEO efforts.

 Lower Cost for Distributor Acceptance and Cooperation